 If firms become less productive and allow costs to rise, this invariably leads to higher prices.

-The attitude of the monetary authorities is important for example if there was an increase in AD and the monetary authorities accomodated this by increasing the money supply then there would be a rise in the price level
+The attitude of the monetary authorities is important; for example, if there was an increase in AD and the monetary authorities accommodated this by increasing the money supply then there would be a rise in the price level.